Give a monthly gift

 The aim is to enable project participants (or intended ‘beneficiaries’) to genuinely understand and influence the programmes from which they ought to benefit, and in this way hold CARE accountable.
 We work to ensure the active involvement of participants (people and communities), and provide opportunities for feedback and dialogue between CARE and our participants, at all stages of our programme and project cycles (planning, implementation and evaluation).

 Humanitarian codes of practice

 In responding to emergencies we are committed to the best practice and continuous improvement.
 Our commitment to accountability at all stages of emergency preparedness and response is set out in the CARE International Humanitarian Accountability Framework.
 CARE is a signatory to internationally accepted humanitarian standards and codes of conduct, in particular the Red Cross and Red Crescent disaster relief code of conduct and the Core Humanitarian Standard on Quality and Accountability.
 We are a member of the Core Humanitarian Standards (CHS) Alliance, where we provide leadership on establishing accountability mechanisms for crisis-affected people in general and women and girls in particular.
+Since 2020, CARE has been independently verified against the Core Humanitarian Standards for our humanitarian mandate.
 We are on the board of The Sphere Project which brings together a wide range of humanitarian agencies to promote effective and accountable humanitarian assistance, and we are signatories to the Charter4Change which commits us to support practical changes to the way the humanitarian system operates to enable a more locally-led response.
 We conduct an annual accountability review as part of our membership of the Disasters Emergency Committee (DEC).

 Modern Slavery Act

-Policy statements, briefings, reports and other publications are available on our policy and research website Insights.
+Policy statements, briefings, reports and other publications are available on our policy and research website CARE Insights.